 Search result: 177

-Burkina Faso, Gando | Gold, Middle East Africa, 2011 | Gold, Global, 2012
+Burkina Faso, Gando | Building Better Recognition, Middle East Africa, 2017 | Gold, Global, 2012

 The secondary school project uses traditional building materials and technologies and places great emphasis on actively involving the local population in the construction process.
 Locally-sourced clay is mixed with aggregates and cement to cast walls on-site based on a two-piece formwork.
 The school is exemplary in terms of its successful approach to the adaptive use of building materials, community development, climatic mitigation and aesthetics.

-Colombia, Medellín | Gold, Latin America, 2014 | Gold, Global, 2015
+Colombia, Medellín | Building Better Recognition, Latin America, 2017 | Gold, Global, 2015

 The UVA de La Imaginación project centers on creating high quality public spaces inserted into low-income, dense neighborhoods at a reservoir where two giant water tanks have been replaced by new infrastructure.
 The architecture takes inspiration from the site’s history, surrounding topography, and structure of existing tanks and pools, resulting in an intervention with minimal environmental impact.
 The project opened in 2015 and forms part of a network of 20 parks.